likhithakulal2003/task-management-system/README.md

 http://127.0.0.1:8000/tasks

 ## Application Flow
--User opens the task listing page
+•	User opens the task listing page
--Views all existing tasks
+•	Views all existing tasks
--Clicks Add Task to create a new task
+•	Clicks Add Task to create a new task
--Task appears in the task list
+•	Task appears in the task list
--User can edit or delete tasks using action icons
+•	User can edit or delete tasks using action icons

 ## Security & Best Practices
--CSRF protection enabled
+•	CSRF protection enabled
--Environment variables stored securely in .env
+•	Environment variables stored securely in .env
--MVC pattern followed
+•	MVC pattern followed
--Resource routing used
+•	Resource routing used